ankitgtron/AlphaLearner/README.md

 ### **Project Overview: Handwriting Recognition App**
-This project involves building a handwriting recognition app using Python, Flask, and TensorFlow.
+**AlphaLearner:** This project involves building a handwriting recognition app using Python, Flask, and TensorFlow.
 The app includes functionalities such as recognizing handwritten letters, adding data to the training dataset, and providing a responsive user interface for practice and testing.
 The application integrates machine learning for character recognition and allows users to enhance the model with new data inputs.

 ---